 Funding a Vested account requires an international SWIFT remittance from your Indian bank.
 The process involves submitting the transaction through your bank’s net banking or mobile app with the correct LRS purpose code, completing Form A2 declarations where required, and waiting for the SWIFT to settle internationally.
 CoinDCX’s own documentation confirms 2โ3 business days is the typical timeline for SWIFT settlement from banks like SBI and ICICI.

 Vested has tried to reduce this friction with ‘Vested Direct’ โ a partnership with SBM Bank India designed to speed up fund transfers.
 For investors with pre-funded Vested accounts, this doesn’t matter on a day-to-day basis.
 But for someone making their first transfer, or someone who’s reacting to a market development and needs to get money in quickly, the 2โ3 day timeline is a real constraint.
+(Compared to INDmoney’s UPI-via-Federal-Bank route, which lands in 12โ24 hours, Vested’s funding speed is now the slowest of the three major LRS platforms.)

 Additionally, Vested requires TCS collection above โน10 lakh in LRS remittances per financial year โ 20% TCS from Budget 2025-26.
 This doesn’t reduce your actual investment (it’s reclaimable against your income tax liability), but it creates a temporary cash flow impact of 20% on amounts above the threshold.
 For someone investing โน50,000โโน1,00,000 periodically, it’s not a concern.
 For anyone deploying larger amounts, the TCS timing matters.

-โถ Winner: CoinDCX โ clear winner for speed โ IMPS vs 2-3 day SWIFT is not even comparable
+โถ Winner: CoinDCX clear winner for speed โ IMPS vs 2โ3 day SWIFT is not even comparable

 Safety and Regulatory Protection โ The Critical Difference